-There are lots of apps that offer some kind of habit tracking.
-Most are based around the idea of building a daily streak or not breaking a chain of Xs on a calendar, although some offer a bit more nuance than that, allowing you to set the number of days per week or month that you want to do your habit.
-We considered more than 30 of the most popular habit tracking apps—a lot fell short, but after extensive testing, here are the best five.
+There are lots of different apps that offer some kind of habit testing.
+Most are based around building a daily streak or not breaking a chain of X's on a calendar, although most also allow you to set a target number of days per week or per month rather than just forcing you to do every habit every day.
+I considered, researched, and tested almost 40 apps for this article—and here are the six best habit trackers.

 The best habit tracker apps